djmartin2019/NYC-Taxi-Analysis-with-DuckDB/README.md

 ## 🙏 Acknowledgments

 - NYC Taxi & Limousine Commission for providing the trip data
-- DuckDB team for the excellent analytical database
+- DuckDB team for the embedded analytical database
-- Plotly team for the powerful visualization framework
+- Plotly team for the visualization framework

 ## 📞 Contact